pdelong42/whatzit-puzzle/NOTES.md

    to logic for placing the next piece, choosing trial anchors at which to place the lower-left corner of the piece.

+ - Next step: Write more unit tests for the existing functions.

  - A termination condition is needed.
 At the moment, it's not clear what my criterion is for aborting a test on a candidate sequence, and breaking out early before wasting effort on any more